actionml/universal-recommender/README.md

       “currentTime”: <current_time >, // ISO8601 "2015-01-03T00:12:34.000Z"
     }

-* **user** contains a unique id for the user and the amount to favor the user's history in making recs.
+* **user** contains a unique id for the user
+* **userBias** the amount to favor the user's history in making recs.
 The user may be anonymous as long as the id is unique from any authenticated user.
 This tells the recommender to return recs based on the user’s event history.
 Used for personalized recommendations.
+Overrides and bias in engine.json
-* **item** contains the unique item identifier and the amount to favor similar items in making recs.
+* **item** contains the unique item identifier
+* **itemBias** the amount to favor similar items in making recs.
 This tells the recommender to return items similar to this the item specified.
 Use for “people who liked this also liked these”.
+Overrides any bias in engine.json
 * **fields**: array of fields values and biases to use in this query.
 The name = type or field name for metadata stored in the EventStore with $set and $unset events.
 Values = an array on one or more values to use in this query.
 The values will be looked for in the field name.
 Bias will either boost the importance of this part of the query or use it as a filter.
 Positive biases are boosts any negative number will filter out any results that do not contain the values in the field name. num max number of recs to return.
 There is no guarantee that this number will be returned for every query.
 Adding backfill in the engine.json will make it much more likely to return this number of recs.
 * **blacklist** Unlike the engine.json, which specifies event types this part of the query specifies individual items to remove from returned recs.
 It can be used to remove duplicates when items are already shown in a specific context.
 This is called anti-flood in recommender use.